REDYREF has proven that urban bus shelters can be not only highly functional, but beautiful as well.

 “If this community center were having an event, the kiosk out there on 27th and Prospect would tell you about the event.
 All you have to do is touch the icon,” she said.

-Each interactive outdoor “smart city” kiosk features 55” touch displays and are fully ruggedized to be able to withstand the large variations in Kansas City weather.
+Each interactive outdoor “smart city” kiosk features 55” touch displays and is fully ruggedized to be able to withstand the wide variations in Kansas City weather.
 From 90+ degree heat to snow and freezing temperatures, the kiosks are built to continue operating smoothly and continuously.
 The digital kiosk displays also offer single- and dual-sided options, as well as additional components such as wireless capability, video cameras and all integrations needed to allow for ADA compliance.

-For more information about Redyref kiosks or digitally-enhanced transit options, visit https://redyref.com.
+For more information about REDYREF kiosks or digitally-enhanced transit options, visit https://redyref.com.